Get Involved - Put Your Beliefs Into Action

 Precinct Chairs are elected every two years in the Republican Primary and are voted upon by the registered voters in the Precinct Chair's precinct.
 As the elected representative of the party in the precinct, Precinct Chairs take an oath of office to the Texas and United States Constitutions.
 After being sworn in, Precinct Chair training and mentoring are available.

 Precincts without a currently-serving Precinct Chair may be filled by appointment for the remaining term of office.
 Many Precinct Chairs start out as appointed to the office between elections for the remaining term of office for those precincts with empty Chairs.
-Typically, appointed Precinct Chairs stand for election in the next Republican Primary and often run unopposed.
+Typically, appointed Precinct Chairs stand for elections in the next Republican Primary and often run unopposed.

 Filling all open Precinct Chair assignments is a function of the Precinct Chair Vacancy Committee.
 They meet once a month to interview Precinct Chair candidates for appointment, vet their applications and recommend applicants to the County Chair for approval of the County Executive Committee (CEC).
 Typically, a slate of candidates is presented for approval at the next CEC meeting and then sworn into their office.